-There are a number of solutions to this problem, the simplest being to increase staffing to handle the volume of incoming calls; however, hiring more agents is not always a viable option for your call center.
+There are a number of solutions to this problem.
+The simplest solution is to increase staffing to handle the volume of incoming calls; however, hiring more agents is not always a viable option for your call center.

 Announce Estimated Wait Time

-Informing customers about their expected wait time also helps to retain them in a queue longer.
+Informing customers about their estimated wait time (EWT) helps to retain them in a queue longer.
 According to David Maister’s The Psychology of Waiting Lines, unexplained waits are perceived to be longer than explained waits.
 Announcing EWT during a caller’s hold time helps customers make an informed decision about whether they should continue waiting or abandon the call.

-Some customers will abandon the call immediately once they hear the announcement, while the rest will wait for at least the length of the estimated wait time.
-This gives us very valuable information to use in our next approach, virtual queuing, can be, if customers decide to drop the call.
+Some customers will abandon the call immediately once they hear the announcement, while others will wait for at least the length of the EWT.
+This customer behavior affirms just how valuable our next approach, virtual queuing, can be, if customers decide to drop the call.

 Offer Virtual Queuing